Cost to flip a house in Ontario

 How Much Does It Cost to Flip a House in Ontario?
 (2026 Full Breakdown)

-Flipping a house in Ontario in 2026 costs $65,000–$240,000 on top of the purchase price, depending on the size of the renovation and the market.
-The biggest Ontario-specific costs are the provincial Land Transfer Tax ($4,475–$16,200 depending on price), realtor commissions (4–5%), carrying costs on a high-priced property, and — if you sell within 12 months — CRA's anti-flipping tax, which can take up to 46% of your profit.
-The full breakdown is in the table below.
+Flipping a house in Ontario in 2026 costs $65,000–$240,000 on top of the purchase price, depending on renovation scope and market.
+The largest Ontario-specific costs are the provincial Land Transfer Tax (bracket-based; ~$8,075 on a $580K purchase), Toronto’s additional Municipal Land Transfer Tax (same bracket structure; ~$8,075 more on the same property), realtor commissions at OREB/TRREB norms (4.5–5% of sale price), and — if you sell within 12 months — CRA’s anti-flipping rule, which taxes 100% of profit as business income at a combined Ontario+federal marginal rate of up to 46.16%.
+Full line-item breakdown by scenario below.

 Here’s a complete, line-by-line breakdown of every cost you’ll face on an Ontario flip.
 Three scenarios — Low, Mid, and High — cover the range from a cosmetic flip in Windsor to a full gut renovation in Toronto.
 These are additional costs on top of the purchase price.